joviprata/django-tutorial/README.md

 # django-tutorial
-Project made by following the Writing your first Django app documentation from the official website
+Project made by following the "Writing your first Django app" documentation from the official website